-The element <XDWTask> may have many child element taskEventHistory/taskEvent characterized by <status> = “READY”.

 3.Y4.4.1.2.2 Request of more information document Content Requirements

 The Request of more information document shall contain the list of information the participants need before the discussion of Heart Team.
 This specification does not mandate any specific structure for this document.